 *Note to make your own buttermilk, combine 1/2 cup of milk with 1/2 Tbsp of vinegar or lemon juice.
 Stir and let stand 10 minutes before using.

 1 Preheat the oven to 350°F. Place an oven rack in the center of the oven.
-In a mixer, beat the butter, molasses, brown sugar, and honey together until light and fluffy, about 2-3 minutes.
+In a mixer, beat the butter, brown sugar, molasses, and honey together until light and fluffy, about 2-3 minutes.
 (Start on low speed and increase to high speed to get the mixture light and fluffy.)

 2 Add the eggs, one by one, mixing well after each addition.
-Add the vanilla and pumpkin purée.
+Add the vanilla extract and pumpkin purée.
 Beat until well mixed.

-3 In a separate bowl, whisk together the dry ingredients—the flour, baking soda, baking powder, salt and spices.
+3 In a separate bowl, whisk together the dry ingredients—the gluten-free flour, baking soda, baking powder, salt and spices.
 Add the flour mixture and buttermilk alternately to the pumpkin batter, in three additions, beginning and ending with the flour mixture.

 4 Use a wooden spoon to mix in the pecans and raisins.